oussamaemtl/tweetoscope-generator-estimator/README.md

-# tweetoscope-generator-estimator
+# tweetoscopeProject
-This repo is a C++ program that generates tweets and try to estimate their popularities using Hawkes process
+We will analyze tweets in order to make some prediction.
+We will use Docker, Kafka and Kubernetes to make our solution scalable.

+PROJECT IS CURRENTLY IN PROGRESS